token-metrics/plugin-tokenmetrics/README.md

       "favoriteTokens": ["BTC", "ETH", "SOL"]
     }
   },
-  "system": "You are a crypto analysis assistant with access to real-time TokenMetrics data."
+  "system": "You are a crypto analysis assistant with access to real-time Token Metrics data."
 }
 ```